 The supplier and/or agency has submitted documentation stating that the income is not from U.S. sources.

-Goods purchases.
+Goods purchase.

 Not all treaties exempt suppliers from withholding, some treaties may only apply a lower tax rate.
 Some payments are reportable even if no withholding is needed.